Guidelines for research paper

 Prof. Chip Gagnon

 This is a series of assignments in which you will prepare, and includes everything you need to do to write your final research paper.
-The final paper is due on Friday December 16 by 1pm, and counts for 35% of your final grade
+The final paper is due on Thursday December 21 by 1pm.
+This assignment (proposal, annotated bibliography, and final paper) accounts for 35% of your final grade.

 2. Narrow down the topic to something do-able in a research paper.
 Once you’ve chosen a topic, frame it in terms of a question.
 The best questions are ones that do not have an obvious answer, that are a kind of puzzle.
 The research paper will be an answer to that question.
 Setting up a puzzle also helps you to focus your paper.